-School pupils
+- School pupils

 Incidents of potential exposure to asbestos should be kept on the child's school record (e.g. a copy of the letter sent to the individual's parent or guardian and the incident report form) and a note made on the record to this effect.
-The health and safety adviser leading the investigation will advise you when this is necessary.